-• POST api/devices/{id}/certificateRecovery
+POST api/devices/{id}/certificateRecovery

 This endpoint allows you to create an update for an existing issued device; this update contains recovered keys.
 You must specify the credential profile and the IDs of the certificates you want to recover in the payload.
-The certificates must belong to the owner of the device to which you want to recover them.